BossK73/ArchWSL1/README.md

 # ArchWSL1
-Instruction to deploy Arch Linux on WSL1 Platform.
+Instructions to deploy Arch Linux on WSL1 Platform.